The Bible asks us to NOT be conformed to the pattern of this world’s thinking.

 (The law at that time stipulated that those with a flow of blood were unclean and therefore not allowed in public)

 The woman broke out of the religious programming and elevated grace the day she pushed past the crowds to reach Jesus.
-We can never receive when we have legalistic thinking.
+I don’t think we can receive if we have legalistic thinking.

 I’m talking about self-righteousness